 - 5. Read the questions carefully - it sounds obvious, but not reading the questions properly trips a lot of people up.
 When you're against the clock it's tempting to skim-read the question, but that can lead to mistakes.

 Is the British Army aptitude test hard?

-Like any test, the British Army aptitude test is challenging — but less so if you have practised and prepared as much as you can beforehand.
+All of the military services have high standards.
+Like any exam, the British Army aptitude test is challenging — but less so if you study, practice and prepare as much as you can beforehand.

 What do I need to complete the British Army aptitude test?

-The test is usually carried out on a computer at your local test centre.
+The assessments are usually carried out on a computer at your local test centre.
 You may be allowed a pen and paper to work through the mathematical problems, but it's best to check with your test centre whether they'll provide that for you or not.

 How long is the British Army aptitude test?